linda-seiter/cmsc115_2252/week2/week2_lesson.md

 | 3    | 1000  | 525600000 minutes  | 525600000 minutes   | Pass      |
 | 4    | 5000  | 2628000000 minutes | -1666967296 minutes | Fail      |

-The variable `years` is declared as an int, thus `years * 365 * 24 * 60` produces an int and results in an overflow error.
-The solution is to either cast `years` as a long in the calculation, or to specify one of the literal values as a long by append `L`.
+Since the variable `years` is declared as an int, the expression `years * 365 * 24 * 60` produces an int and results in an overflow error.
+The solution is to either cast `years` as a long within the calculation, or to specify one of the numeric literal values as a long by append `L`.

 | Expression          | Result Type |
 | ------------------- | ----------- |